grubaughlab/ncov/README.md

 |ignore |division     |Scotland  |    |          |          |

 Among the outputs of `genome_selector.py` users will find text files containing a list of genome names (e.g. USA/CT-CDC-LC0062417/2021) and a list of gisaid accession numbers (e.g. EPI_ISL_2399048).
-The first file (genome names) can be placed at `config/keep.txt`, to list the genomes that will be included in the run.
-The second file (accession numbers) can be used to filter genomes directly from gisaid.org, as follows:
+The first file (genome names) can be placed in `config/keep.txt`, to list the genomes that will be included in the build.
+The second file (accession numbers) can be used to filter genomes directly from [gisaid.org](gisaid.org), as follows:

 ![alt text](https://github.com/grubaughlab/ncov/blob/master/gisaid_download.png?raw=true)

-1. Access gisaid.org, login with your credentials, and click on `Search`;
+1. Access [gisaid.org](gisaid.org).
+Login with your credentials, and click on `Search`, and `EpiCoV™`;
 2. Click on `Select`, paste the list of accession numbers and click on `OK`;
 3. Select `Sequences (FASTA)` and click on `Download`.

-The file downloaded via this search can be directly used as the input at `pre-analyses/gisaid_hcov-19.fasta`
+The file downloaded via this search can be directly used as the input `pre-analyses/gisaid_hcov-19.fasta`

 ## Running the pipeline